-Problems began when some ISPs decided that they should charge extra from websites that want to provide a smoother experience to their subscribers.
+Problems began when some ISPs decided that they should charge extra for websites that want to provide a smoother experience to their subscribers.
 These charges are then passed on to the end-users by the websites.
 Then there are free websites who may not be able to pay to the ISPs and therefore will be slower on the Internet.

 Net Neutrality – What’s Actually Happening?

 There have been cases where the ISPs were deliberately slowing up data from popular websites to extract money from those sites.
 Netflix, for example, is a video streaming site.
 And it pays a good amount of money to different ISPs so that users can watch the videos without interruptions due to buffering, etc.